 One of the Devine Food Pantry’s highest priorities is to protect the health and well being of our clients and volunteers.
 In coordination with San Antonio Food Bank, through their association with Feeding America, Feeding Texas, FEMA, the Centers for Disease Control (CDC) and our internal teams, the Devine Food Panty is actively monitoring developments related to Coronavirus (COVID‐19).

-As of this printing, the immediate risk remains limited in Texas and yet it is important to stay informed as these types of situations can be constantly changing.
+As of this printing, the immediate risk has elevated in Texas and it is important to stay informed as these types of situations can be constantly changing.
 We recommend monitoring the CDC website as the authoritative source regularly.
 While every individual should assess their own risks and plan accordingly, at this time the Devine Food Pantry’s events and activities including food distribution will occur as scheduled.